-Individuals should be aware of when they start to suppress their feelings, i.e. when they notice that they don't want to approach them or show them to others.
-It can lead to more negative emotions and reduce learning and the realization that the affected person is able to handle the difficult emotions over time.
+Suppressing emotions in a severe emergency may be helpful initially.
+However, individuals should be aware of when they are suppressing their feelings, i.e. when they notice that they do not want to approach them or show them to others over time.
+The reason is that after a while it is important to start processing the experiences again.
+If you continue with suppression, it can lead to more negative emotions and reduce learning and the realization that the affected person is able to handle the difficult emotions over time.